 Eating and cooking healthy food doesn’t start and stop with the quality of the ingredients we use.
-Changing the food we consume is a big important step, but for optimal health there are other few disruptors we need to pay attention to.
+Changing the food we consume is a big important step, but for optimal health, there are other few disruptors we need to pay attention to.
 One of them is to reduce our plastic exposure and consumption.

 “Each piece of single use plastic NOT used, is a step in the right direction” – @PlasticFreeFoodie (Instagram)

-I am in no way preaching here, because I know I only scratched the surface and I have lots of work to do myself, but by sharing these three steps, in my opinion the easiest and most accessible to absolutely everyone, I hope to inspire you to make a little change (if you are not doing that already).
+I am in no way preaching here because I know I only scratched the surface and I have lots of work to do myself, but by sharing these four steps, in my opinion, the easiest and most accessible to absolutely everyone, I hope to inspire you to make a little change (if you are not doing that already).

-You can find them anywhere in speciality stores but this humungous set from Amazon is amazing.
+You can find them anywhere in specialty stores but this humungous set from Amazon is amazing.
 The price is great and these will last you for ages.
-What I learned though, avoid those with plastic only covers, they break over time and you will end up with a glass container without lid which is pretty useful.
+What I learned though, avoid those with plastic only covers.
+They break over time and you will end up with a glass container without a lid which is pretty useless.

-Additionally, glass jars – like Mason jars – are complimenting the containers perfectly, they can be used for flour, nuts and the pantry staples storage, and you know, you can even make salads in jars.
+Additionally, glass jars – like Mason jars – are complimenting the containers perfectly.
+They can be used for flour, nuts and the pantry staples storage, and you know, you can even make salads in jars.
 Also perfect for storing liquids and dressings in the fridge.

 More than 8 million tons of plastic are dumped in our oceans every year.

 I have ten of them, three different sizes in white, blue and some pink and green and I can’t wait to get more.
 The only downside is that they are quite pricey, but they are totally worth it.
 You can buy them on Amazon (click on the picture below), I think you might also be able to find them in Target and Whole Foods.

 You will save so many bags and reduce your plastic waste dramatically just by doing this.
-Additionally, buy the reusable bags from the store and use them every time you go shopping.
+Additionally, buy reusable bags from the store and use them every time you go shopping.
 I have two reusable bags from Whole Foods and I use them everywhere.